Cybersecurity Training: Learn how to get started in Seneca without student loans and no prior experience.

 Why Is Cybersecurity Important?

-• Cybersecurity is important because it protects our identities, information, and personal data from being stolen by hackers or foreign governments.
+• Cybersecurity is essential because it protects identities and information from being stolen by hackers and foreign governments.

 • It’s becoming more difficult to remain secure with the rise in cybercrime.